10 Unmissable SEO Tips for Food Bloggers

 Blogger vs Wordpress

 You may know by now that I'm a staunch Blogger supporter.
 I think it's the best blogging platform available and I'm always baffled when people leave Blogger for other platforms.
 Anything that you can do on Wordpress you can do on Blogger.
 Wordpress is all about instant gratification.
 One of the things food Bloggers are always envious of on Wordpress food blogs is the Ziplist recipe box plugin.
 It doesn't exist for Blogger and it looks really cool and it boosts SEO.
 Stop being envious, Bloggers.
 Let me let you in on a secret: Ziplist is just a combination of meta descriptions and schemas.
 That's what boosts the SEO.
 Things that any blogger can implement.
 In fact, I just showed you how to do one of them.
-I'll say it again: anything that you can do on Wordpress, you can do on Blogger.
+I'll say it again: anything that you can do on Wordpress, you can do on Blogger. - Use keywords in the first two sentences of your post.
+If you don't want to use a meta description or forget to do it when you post, just be sure to use keywords in the first two sentences.
+You've seen that this is what Google automatically uses to populate the meta descriptions of search results.
+Doing this will also give you more authority on your particular subject or recipe.
+This is one of the biggest differences in my Oreo Overload Brownies Google ranking and my Thai Green Curry Fishcakes Google ranking.
+Both were written with a meta description but only one used keywords in the first two sentences.
+The results are clear: meta description + good use of keywords = better search engine results.

-3. Use HTML lists when giving instructions in your recipe posts.
+- Use HTML lists when giving instructions in your recipe posts.
 This is one of the easiest tips to implement and it carries some of the greatest benefits.
 An ordered list in a recipe post makes sense because naturally you have to follow a certain order when cooking.
 While ingredients don't always have to be added in a specific way, you won't end up with a cake if you try to bake the eggs and the flour separately.

-4. Make the first photo a photo of the finished dish.
+I like to use numbered instructions for clarity for the readers and for my clarity when writing up my posts.
+It also helps with SEO because each numbered line is isolated on its own with its own tags and we already know that those little tags are like tiny sirens for search engines. - Make the first photo a photo of the finished dish.
 I've got a big pet peeve when it comes to cookbooks.
 I absolutely loathe when cookbooks don't have photos of each recipe.
 Even if I'm not trying to make my dish look just like theirs, it helps to have a ballpark idea of what the dish should look like.
 Especially if it's something you've never heard of.

 By making the first photo in your recipe posts a photo of the finished product, readers know up front what they're in for.
 If you take good photos, the photo alone could draw them in where the text might be less enthusiastic.
 Which do you prefer?
 Photo A or Photo B?

-Unless you have a thing for raw turkey and globs of butter, then you're likely to find photo B as the most appealing.
+ABUnless you have a thing for raw turkey and globs of butter, then you're likely to find photo B as the most appealing.
 We eat with our eyes.
 I don't care how cool or rustic you can make the ingredients for a recipe look, no one is going to salivate over boxes and packages of uncooked food.
-Show them the final product first and then show what it takes to get there.
+Show them the final product first and then show what it takes to get there. - Use the alt text!
+The alt text is so important in SEO.
+It's the perfect opportunity for you to hit a few more keyword homeruns and it's what Pinterest uses to populate the pin description!
+Read up on the importance of alt text and Pinterest.

-6. Customize your post URLs to include your keywords.
+- Customize your post URLs to include your keywords.
 These are called permalinks and this is especially helpful and is another opportunity for you to score a keyword homerun.

 Here's one of the big places where Wordpress and Blogger differ.
 Wordpress allows you limited control over the customization of your permalinks.
 There are formulas Wordpress users can implement to display certain aspects in their permalinks but they are pretty much restricted to title, tags, categories, date and time and author name.